-HUNTERSVILLE, N.C. - The Lake Norman Economic Development says there are 1,000 industrial career opportunities available right now.
+HUNTERSVILLE, N.C. - The Lake Norman Economic Development is working to fill industrial career opportunities available right now.

 The goal of the initiative is to introduce students of all ages to jobs that are more hands on, and raise awareness about alternative job opportunities for students giving them another option aside from attending college or a university.